La Vanguardia

 La Vanguardia (/ca/; /es/, lit.
 'The Vanguard') is a Spanish daily newspaper founded in 1881.
 It is printed in Spanish and, since 3 May 2011, also in Catalan.
 It has its headquarters in Barcelona and is Catalonia's leading newspaper.

-Despite being mostly distributed in Catalonia, La Vanguardia is Spain's fourth-highest circulation among general-interest newspapers, trailing only the three main Madrid-based ones – El País, El Mundo and ABC – all of which are national newspapers with offices and local editions throughout the country.
+Despite being mostly distributed in Catalonia, La Vanguardia is Spain's fourth-highest circulation in the print press among general-interest newspapers, trailing only the three main Madrid-based ones – El País, El Mundo and ABC – all of which are national newspapers with offices and local editions throughout the country.

 The newspaper's editorial line leans to the centre of politics and is moderate in its opinions, but during Francoist Spain, it followed the Francoist ideology.
 It retains Catholic sensibilities and strong ties to the Spanish nobility through the Godó family.